ricardomoura1979/scheduler/README.md

 Just write yur name and click to save.

 ![screenshot](https://github.com/ricardomoura1979/scheduler/blob/master/docs/delete%20and%20chose%20another%20day.png)
 You have to move to another day?
 No problem!
-Just edit your appointment or delete and chose another day!
+Just edit your appointment or delete and choose another day!

 ## Dependencies
 - Axios